-Everyone like to eat some spicy & delicious Sandwich, but making Sandwich is easy does’t mean that making the great Sandwich.
+Everyone like to eat some spicy & delicious Sandwich, but making Sandwich is easy doesn’t mean that making the great Sandwich.
 Every day more than 50% of American Eat at least one Sandwich.
 Peoples are so crazy about Subway which can be found in nearly every town with more than 26,000 Location in America but which Sandwich Shop reigns Supreme?
 Browse through the list of all types of Sandwich Shops and Sub chains and vote your favorite one from here.
 Sandwiches are the human’s great inventions, delicious and available in the endless varieties.
 All you need the two slices of Bread and something to put between and you’ve got your meal.
-But do you know from where the term “Sandwich” come and who made it popular ?
-The history of the Sandwiches are commonly associated with John Montagu which is known as the Earl of Sandwich.
-According to the latest story, in the duration of 24-hour Gambling bender didn’t ate anything but “a piece of beef between two slices of toasted Bread” which allow him to focus on gambling table without ever needing to stop for repast. this is known as the origin of The Sandwich during the seventeenth Century.
+But do you know from where the term “Sandwich” come and who made it popular?
+The history of the Sandwiches is commonly associated with John Montagu which is known as the Earl of Sandwich.
+According to the latest story, in the duration of 24-hour Gambling bender didn’t eat anything but “a piece of beef between two slices of toasted Bread” which allow him to focus on gambling table without ever needing to stop for repast. this is known as the origin of The Sandwich during the Seventeenth Century.
 In the late of 1920 Sandwich took off when Gustav Papendick invented sliced bread. which is also known as the new era of the Sandwiches.

-Well !!! what make a Great Sandwich?
+Well !!! what makes a Great Sandwich?
 Not only the Bread, the filling, the quality of the ingredients and how all the components work together.
-The Sandwich is one of the most versatile and far-reaching type of food in which two slices of bread or between two halves of a roll. for the few years American Restaurant has picked the best Sandwiches in USA.
+The Sandwich is one of the most versatile and far-reaching types of food in which two slices of bread or between two halves of a roll. for the few years, American Restaurant has picked the best Sandwiches in the USA.
 From a classic meaty deli number to vegetable-filled bliss to inventive combos we never would have thought of (chicken fingers and onion rings anyone?), America’s sandwich masters are continually turning out delicious creations.
 Many states have their own regional specialties (do people eat loose meat sandwiches outside of Iowa?), while some spots just make such a great sandwich it sticks out (like the fresh mozzarella number from Pane Bianco in Arizona).
 The simple staple can be made so uniquely delicious that it surprises you.
 We polled our favorite foodies and chefs, and not only did their reveal their favorite sandwich shops in America, but they also dished their top sandwich pick at each shop, too.

 A sandwich is a dish consisting of two or more slices of bread with one or more fillings between them, or one slice in the case of an open sandwich.
 Sandwiches are a common type of lunch food often eaten as part of a packed lunch.
 There are many types of sandwiches, made from a diverse variety of ingredients.
 The sandwich is the namesake of John Montagu, 4th Earl of Sandwich, a British statesman.